International-Data-Spaces-Association/ids-specification/catalog/catalog.binding.https.md

 ### 4.1 Asynchronous Interactions

 We may want to specify optional support for asynchronous callbacks for the catalog response.
-This would require addling a `callbackAddress` property and an `@id` to the request:
+This would require adding a `callbackAddress` property and an `@id` to the request:

 ```
 POST https://provider.com/catalog/request